|

 catalysis inside stars, neuroplasticity

-evolution as an instance of development, an implication that challenges the current paradigm.
+evolution as an instance of development, an implication that challenges

-The star larvae hypothesis introduces a paradigm shift that, in Kuhnian
+The star larvae hypothesis introduces a paradigm

-fashion, gathers into a new understanding of nature anomalies that have
+shift that, in Kuhnian fashion, gathers into a new understanding of nature

-doing so it also overspills science's usual boundaries.
+so it also overspills science's usual boundaries.
 It drags in religion,

 politics, and philosophy.
-Anyone interested in interdisciplinary studies

-of terrestrial organisms to a realm in which they enjoy weightlessness and
+of terrestrial organisms to a weightless

 in which they become transfigured,

-the star larvae hypothesis incorporates religious mythemes.
+larvae hypothesis incorporates religious mythemes.
 It interprets

+an example.
 Rendered as putti, or flying babies, they

-portend extraterrestrial phenotypes, which the hypothesis expects
+portend extraterrestrial phenotypes, which the hypothesis expects weightlessness

 The page